 The 4 clear paths of a single door.
 Note that for each room, the clear points will take the SWAT along a path where they can see every threat.

-A wide doorway, with the first clear points moved closer to the stackup actors, on the opposite sides
+A wide doorway, with the first clear points moved closer to the stack up actors, on the opposite sides

 Add Clear Point (by Nav)